ChenyangZhang4/UEPlugins_Docs/GameplayTagSelectAndSwitch_README.md

 • Character.State.Attacking
 ```

-This keeps the node compact while preserving full case information when needed.
+This keeps the node readable while still making the complete case contents easily accessible.

+---

 ## Match All

-**Match All** is available when both the node input and Case Type are Gameplay Tag Containers:
+**Match All** is available only when both the input and Case Type are Gameplay Tag Containers:

 ```text
 Gameplay Tag Container